lcajachahua/model-credit-app/README.md

 ------------

     ├── LICENSE
     ├── README.md           <- The top-level README for developers using this project.
+    ├── .github/workflows
+    │   ├── python-package-conda.yml <- CI/CD with github Actions, Flake8 and pytest.
     ├── data
     │   ├── scores          <- Results from scoring model.
     │   ├── processed       <- The final, canonical data sets for modeling.
     │   └── raw             <- The original, immutable data dump.
     │
     ├── models              <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks           <- Jupyter notebooks.
 Naming convention is a number (for ordering) │
     ├── requirements.txt    <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
     ├── setup.py            <- makes project pip installable (pip install -e .) so src can be imported ├── main.py             <- deploy model with FastAPI
+    ├── test                <- Source code for use in this project.
+    │   ├── unit_test.py    <- Unit tests with pytest
-    ├── invoke.py          <- Test API with new data
+    |   ├── invoke.py       <- Test API with new data
     ├── src                 <- Source code for use in this project.
     │   ├── __init__.py     <- Makes src a Python module
-    │   │
-    │   ├── make_dataset.py<- Script to prepare data
+    │   ├── make_dataset.py <- Script to prepare data
-    │   │
     │   ├── train.py        <- Script to train models
-    │   │
     │   ├── evaluate.py     <- Script to evaluate models using kpi's
-    │   │
     │   └── predict.py      <- Script to use trained models to make predictions
     │
     └── Dockerfile          <- Docker config to enable container execution

 --------